 Within the limits provided for by law and subject to our articles of association, our board of directors may delegate our daily management and the authority to represent us to one or more persons.
 The delegation to a member of our board of directors shall entail the obligation for our board of directors to report each year to the ordinary general meeting on the salary, fees, and any advantages granted to the delegate.
-In addition, once granted an authorization from the general meeting of shareholders, our board of directors may set up an executive committee and entrust the latter with any powers of our board of directors, with the exception of (i) our general strategic direction, and (ii) those acts reserved to our board of directors by Luxembourg law.
+In addition, once granted an authorization from the general meeting of shareholders, our board of directors may set up an executive committee and entrust the latter with any powers of our board of directors by Luxembourg law.